lyz-code/blue-book/docs/task_workflows.md

 events so as not to get overwhelmed, and not to schedule a new task before you finish what you've already started.
 It's better to eventually fall short on tasks, than never reaching your goal.

+To make it easy to follow I use a script that:

+* Asks me to check the weather forecast.
+* Uses [timer](https://github.com/pando85/timer) to show the countdown.
+* Uses [safeeyes](https://github.com/slgobinath/SafeEyes) to track the eye rests.
+* Asks me to follow the list of steps I've previously defined.

 ## Week plan